segmentio/segment-docs/src/connections/sources/index.md

   - "/connections/sources/catalog/"
   - "/connections/sources/faq/"
 icon: media/icon-academy.svg
-excerpt: Detailed information about each destination.
+excerpt: Detailed information about each Source.
 Learn how our API methods are implemented for that destination.
 ---

 ## What is a source?